 The award is an indication of GTM's high level of professionalism, performance and compliance.
 The award will also boost GTM's tourism prospects and investment.
 The Blue Drop status is recognised globally and has a potential to a allay tourists fears of contacting disease.
 High water quality is also essential for the production of food and beverages, hence ensuring GTM's commitment to quality of human life.

-NB: The last assessment that was done for Blue Drop was in 2014 and Green Drop assessment in 2013
+NB: The last assessment that was done for Blue Drop was in 2014 of which the results were not communicated